MINDSET-SUDO/opp/reminder.md

 **2.rapid application development(R.A.D)**

-attempt to address the weakness of structured methodology recommends analysts to use special techniques and computer tools to speed up the analysis ,design and implentation  such as computer aided software
+attempt to address the weakness of structured methodology recommends analysts to use special techniques and computer tools to speed up the analysis ,design and implementation  such as computer aided software

 *2a. phased development*

-breaks the overall system into a series of versions that are developed sequencial
+breaks the overall system into a series of versions that are developed sequential

 disadvantage
 users work with systems that are intentionally incomplete